Cecilapp/Cecil/README.md

 ### Initialize

-Once PHPoole is downloaded, run the following command to build all files you need (in the curent or target folder).
+Once PHPoole is downloaded, run the following command to build all files you need (in the current or target folder).

     $ php phpoole.phar init [folder]